 - The Foundation will request individual permission for the use of any personal data collected which is extraneous to that which has been identified above, unless said the use is authorized by law.

-- The Foundation may also use information about an individual who accesses secure areas of Information requested to provide during use of the Foundations web site may include names, addresses, e-mail addresses.
+The Foundation may also use information about an individual who accesses secure areas of www.fsjhospitalfoundation.ca or other websites of the Foundation.
+Information requested to provide during use of the Foundations web site may include names, addresses, e-mail addresses.
 All such personal information will be treated according to the same principles as other personal information collected by the Foundation through other means.
-It is always the individual’s choice to provide information in certain fields although failure to complete certain sections may inhibit the indiviuals ability to fully access all areas of the web site.
+It is always the individual’s choice to provide information in certain fields although failure to complete certain sections may inhibit the individuals ability to fully access all areas of the web site.
 The Foundations web site also collects non-identifiable information about users such as the users IP address, the sections of the web site visited and the information downloaded.
 The Foundation may use this non-identifiable information and disclose it to service providers, for system administration purposes and to improve the web site.

 - The Foundation may collect personal information without consent where reasonable to do so and where permitted by law.

 - The Foundation shall not indiscriminately collect information.
 The amount and type of information we collect shall be limited to that which is required to fulfill our identified purposes.